Alternating minimization algorithms for graph regularized tensor completion: Introduction

+Notice that the graph Laplacian regularization induces a coupling effect on the Hessian coefficients of each subproblem in AltMin, which complicates the resolution of the underlying least-squares problem.
+Therefore we consider variable splitting for the graph-regularized tensor completion model alternatively.
+More precisely, by splitting the CP factors in the data fitting term and the graph regularization term, we propose an alternating direction method of multipliers (ADMM), which decouples the Hessian coefficients into two splitting subproblems.
+One of the resulting subproblems involves a graph Laplacian term while the other does not, hence the latter one can be solved in parallel.

+We conduct tensor completion experiments on both synthetic and real data and show that the proposed algorithms entail improved recovery results by using appropriate auxiliary graph information.
+The graph Laplacian regularization shows significant improvement on unregularized and nuclear norm-regularized models, especially when the fraction of revealed data is small.
+The two proposed algorithms also show speedups over several baseline methods on the synthetic and real data experiments.

-We organize this paper as follows.
-We begin with the introduction of some notations in Section \ref{sec:preliminaries}.
-In Section \ref{sec:problem}, our LRTC model with a graph Laplacian-based regularizer is introduced.
-In Section \ref{sec:algorithm}, an alternating minimization (AltMin) algorithm using linear CG for solving the subproblems is proposed; an ADMM algorithm is also developped for solving the graph-regularized LRTC problem.
+\paragraph*{\bf Organization} We organize this paper as follows.
+We begin with the introduction of notations and definitions in Section~\ref{sec:preliminaries}, and we introduce the LRTC model with a graph Laplacian-based regularizer and then present several related work for CP decomposition-based tensor completion including existing methods using graph regularization.
+In Section \ref{sec:algorithm}, an alternating minimization algorithm using linear CG for solving the subproblems is proposed; an ADMM algorithm is also developed for solving the graph-regularized LRTC problem.
 Convergence analysis of the AltMin algorithm is given in Section~\ref{sec:convergence}.
 Numerical experiments together with some interesting observations are presented in Section~\ref{sec:numerical}.
 Conclusion is shown in Section \ref{sec:conclusion}.